zX3no/Omnia/README.md

   https://www.rust-lang.org/learn/get-started

 First off, Rust is missing an input function like most other languages.
-Here is how to get the users input:
+Here is the hard way of getting the users input:

 ```rust
 use std::io::{stdin, stdout, Write};